 When this issue occurs, your cluster may experience any of the following symptoms:

 - Virtual disks in the cluster that have an Operational Status value of Detached or No Redundancy.

 - Physical disks that report a status of Lost Communication or IO Error.

-Microsoft has observed reports of unexpectedly long tail latencies for the Intel P3x00 family of NVMe devices.
+Microsoft has observed reports of unexpectedly long tail latencies for the Intel P3x00 family of NVMe devices with firmware versions prior to “Maintenance Release 8”.
 In some cases, these latencies exceed 30 seconds.
 This can cause Windows to mark the device as unresponsive.

 After multiple unsuccessful attempts to reuse the hardware, Windows stops using the device within the cluster.
-If enough devices reach the hardware time-out and retry limits, the availability of virtual disks can be affected.
-This may cause downtime for the cluster.
+If enough devices become unresponsive, the availability of virtual disks can be affected.

 Microsoft has confirmed that this is a hardware issue which impacts the Microsoft products that are listed in the "Applies to" section.
 Intel has root-caused the issue, and has confirmed it has been addressed in firmware versions based on “Maintenance Release 8”.